As you work these matter and measurement problems, consider and explain:

 - A 1.00-g sample of a gaseous compound of boron and hydrogen occupies 0.820 L at 1.00 atm and 3°C. What could be the molecular formula for the compound?

-Use the information below for problems 28 and 29.
+Use the information below for the next two problems:

 Zinc metal is added to hydrochloric acid to generate hydrogen gas, which is collected over a liquid whose vapor pressure is the same as pure water at 20.0°C (18 torr).
 The volume of the gas mixture is 1.7 L and its total pressure is 0.810 atm.